vsg-dev/VulkanSceneGraph/docs/ExplorationPhase/VulkanSceneGraphExplorationPhaseReport.md

 Creating this same functionality directly ourselves offers the opportunity of creating a coherent design for all features and minimizing the work required for assembling dependencies, with the downside that all locally implemented features must be designed, implemented, tested, debugged and maintained ourselves.

 ### 4.1 Maths
 To improve the coherence between the VSG and Vulkan’s use of GLSL the plan is to use the same naming and conventions as GLSL.
-The GLM library fulfills this goal so has been reviewed with consideration of using it as 3rd party dependencies.
+The GLM library fulfils this goal so has been reviewed with consideration of using it as 3rd party dependencies.

 GLM is well established, this is both a positive and a negative.
 It is likely to be well tested across platforms and should be reliable, it’s design and implementation follow GLSL equivalents very closely to a high level provide a coherent experience between the C++ application domain and the shaders passed to the graphics hardware.

 The disadvantage of GLM is that is very large, 46913 lines of code in headers, and the majority of it’s functionality will be rarely used by a scene graph user.
-GLM is als written for OpenGL, while GLSL is usable with Vulkan, the application level elements and conventions are not all compatible.
+GLM is also written for OpenGL, while GLSL is usable with Vulkan, the application level elements and conventions are not all compatible.
 The depth range and vertical orientation of clip space are different between OpenGL and Vulkan so require GLM results to be adapted so they can be used with Vulkan - the projection matrix setup is an example of this.

 GLM is used by a number of Vulkan based projects, for instance NVidia’s VkHLF, vulkan-cpp-library pumex, the VulkanTutorial all use GLM.